 Cannabinoids may exert beneficial effects for PTSD via various mechanisms.
 These could interfere with memory retrieval process and thus help in preventing the recall of the traumatic memory that led to PTSD.
 Alternatively, cannabinoids could enhance extinction learning, which is a form of learning that allows the previously anxiety (fear) forming memory to become non-threatening again.

 Cannabinoids and PTSD Treatment

 This is likely the most promising aspect of using cannabinoids for PTSD treatment.
 This is because the psychotherapies used employ these same excitation mechanisms.
 In fact, in several studies using pre-clinical models of PTSD, administration of cannabidiol (CBD) found in the cannabis plant enhanced extinction learning.
-Furthermore, accumulating clinical evidence in recent years suggests that medical cannabis and cannabinoids are effective in relieving PTSD symptomatology.
+Furthermore, accumulating clinical evidence in recent years suggests that medical cannabis and cannabinoids are effective in helping with trauma and relieving PTSD symptomatology.

 Two other studies explored the synthetic cannabinoid, Nabilone, in PTSD patients.
 In both studies, more than three quarters of the patients reported a complete cessation of nightmares.
 They also report and a significant reduction in daytime flashbacks.
 Yet another study, using Nabilone in 58 PTSD patients, reported a significant reduction of PTSD symptoms severity as assessed by the common PTSD questionnaire.

 A Promising Avenue